anoma/nspec/docs/tutorial/engines/template/engine_dynamics.juvix.md

-    we also want a description of how conflicts of sets of action labels are resolved (unless we have a "smooth" engine with no such conflicts).[^1] After action labels and their conflict resoultion have been described,
+    we also want a description of how conflicts of sets of action labels are resolved (unless we have a "smooth" engine with no such conflicts).[^1] After action labels and their conflict resolution have been described,
     we come to the description of guards, which, in turn,